 WHAT BOX SQUAT HEIGHT SHOULD I USE?

-You can train on a box that is slightly higher if you are struggling with maintaining tightness and technique, and with a lower box if you want a greater challenge.
+You can train on a higher box if you are struggling with maintaining tightness and technique, and with a lower box if you want a greater challenge.

 HOW CAN I INTEGRATE THE BOX SQUAT INTO MY TRAINING?

 Check out The WCT Best Workout Template For Busy Professionals to find a simple way to add this great exercise (and other amazing compound exercises) into your routine.

 BOX SQUAT ALTERNATIVES

 Here are my other tutorials on other great lower body exercises that train similar muscle groups.